Content Design

 This banner ensures our users clearly understand the status of their profile, and what they should do next.
 It introduces a little bit of positive friction, making sure our users stop and review what's been generated for them.
 This, in turn, reinforces a sense of safety, ensuring the user feels in control of their information.

-Solution 2: Empty Section Prompts
+Solution 2: Dynamic Prompts

-However, we still needed to find the right way to guide the user through the next steps of completing their profile.
+The “publish” banner we introduced does a lot of heaving lifting in inviting users to add to their profile.
+However, we still needed to find the right way to guide the user through the next steps.
 Whatever solution we landed on would need to balance the two types of profile content:

 In the beginning, we tried displaying the empty supplementary content buckets in-line with the pre-filled ones.
 Placeholder copy was used to prompt the user to fill them out.
 This approach relied mostly on visual clues to separate the types of content.